praxis/praxis/reference/resource-definitions.md

 end
 {% endhighlight %}

-The example above, will cause the the `:dry_run` parameter to be propagated and defined in all available actions of the `Blogs` resource definition (i.e., both `:index` and `:show` actions will have such a parameter).
+The example above will cause the the `:dry_run` parameter to be propagated and defined in all available actions of the `Blogs` resource definition (i.e., both `:index` and `:show` actions will have such a parameter).
 The same exact propagation will happen for the `:bad_request` response and the use of the